 The officers, former staff of the office of the Head of Service of the Federation, were arraigned on a 16-count criminal charge of conspiracy and criminal breach of trust by the EFCC.

-It will be recalled that the Federal Civil Service Commission (FCSC) on April 14 suspended the five serving federal civil servants following allegations of fraud at the Police Pensions Office.
+It will be recalled that the Federal Civil Service Commission (FCSC) on April 14 suspended the five serving federal civil servants in following allegations of fraud at the Police Pensions Office.

 The suspension took effect from March 29.